Not What She Ordered

 Vanessa Sturgeon — one of Portland, Oregon’s most powerful and wealthy and politically connected real estate developers — is not happy.

-She is not happy about Covid, homeless people, protestors, and how much money all of those things are costing her — as if all of those things were not also simultaneously affecting every other person on earth.
+She is not happy about Covid, homeless people, protestors, and how much money all of those things are costing her — as if all of those things were not simultaneously affecting every other person on earth.
 She’s even unhappy about aluminum cans.
 Grrr!

 But unlike the rest of us, when Sturgeon is not happy, she does not need to ask to speak to the manager, she has them on speed dial: the police, the mayor, and even the governor — anyone and everyone to whom she can complain about her order arriving incorrectly.
-And very much unlike the service the rest of us receive, those officials jump to pacify her.
+And unlike the service the rest of us receive, those officials jump to pacify her.

-Through her role as CEO of TMT Development and her position on the board of the Portland Business Alliance, Sturgeon has strategically threatened tenants with eviction, employed armed security guards that many view as unnecessary and excessive, and has even privately funded Portland Police Bureau officers.
+When she can’t get what she wants from those people, Sturgeon simply forces things to happen on her own.
+After all, she is one of Portland’s most persuasive and visible building managers.
+Through her role as CEO of TMT Development and her position on the board of the Portland Business Alliance, Sturgeon has strategically threatened tenants with eviction, employed armed security guards that many view as excessive, and has even privately funded Portland Police Bureau officers.

-However, recent events — including a fatal shooting — have shed light on Sturgeon’s privileged position as Oregon’s Karenest of Karens, and call into question the sincerity of her self-proclaimed “passion to help those who struggle with inequity.”
+However, recent events — including a fatal shooting — have shed light on Sturgeon’s privileged position as Oregon’s Karenest of Karens, and call into question the sincerity of her “passion to help those who struggle with inequity.”

 BottleDrop

-“While I certainly understand the access to income argument, it’s really difficult for us, morally, to understand how a few dollars in can retrieval money is the priority over the basic health and safety of a very vulnerable population,” Sturgeon was quoted by the Oregonian as saying — an extraordinarily tone-deaf sentiment from a multi-millionaire.
+“While I certainly understand the access to income argument, it’s really difficult for us [at TMT], morally, to understand how a few dollars in can retrieval money is the priority over the basic health and safety of a very vulnerable population.”

-For many of the people forced to shuffle through Sturgeon’s cement maze under the watchful eye of armed guards as the world scarily crumbled around them, those “few dollars” were a main source of income.
-It was their food money, it was for their survival.
+That was an extraordinarily tone-deaf sentiment from a multi-millionaire.
+For the people forced to shuffle through Sturgeon’s cement maze like convicts, under the watchful eye of armed guards, as the world scarily crumbled around them, those “few dollars” were a key source of income: it was their food money, it was for their actual survival.

 TriMet